CiscoDevNet/terraform-provider-aci/website/docs/r/l3out_path_attachment.html.markdown

 - `autostate` - (Optional) Autostate for object L3-out Path Attachment.
   Allowed values: "disabled", "enabled".
 Default value: "disabled".
 - `encap` - (Optional) The encapsulation of the path attached to the layer 3 outside profile.
+Encap should be set to "unknown" if the value of if_inst_t is "l3-port".

 - `encap_scope` - (Optional) The encapsulation scope for object L3-out Path Attachment.
   Allowed values: "ctx", "local".
 Default value: "local".